susisu/effectful/README.md

   });
 }

 // 5.
-Run the computation
+Run computations with handlers.

 // in app
 runApp(main());